-NEW YORK, NY - Mortgage rates were in a holding pattern this week, with the benchmark 30-year fixed mortgage sticking at 3.93 percent, the lowest since late April according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.20 discount and origination points.
+NEW YORK, NY - Fixed mortgage rates were unchanged this week, with the benchmark 30-year fixed mortgage rate remaining at 3.79 percent, according to Bankrate.com's weekly national survey.
+The 30-year fixed mortgage has an average of 0.2 discount and origination points.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in 10 top markets.